 Old-age pensions in the old scheme

-• reaches the normal retirement age,
+- has reached the retirement age,

-• has completed the required insurance period.
+- has completed the required insurance period.

 The required insurance period is at least:

-• 20 years for women,
+- 20 years for women,

-• 25 years for men.
+- 25 years for men.

 The insurance period is the sum of all contributory and non-contributory periods.
-The non-contributory periods are taken into account only in the part that does not exceed 1/3 of proven contributory periods.
-Insured persons who have reached the normal retirement age, but have completed the insurance period shorter than the required one, may receive the pension with a reduced qualifying insurance period.
+The non-contributory periods are taken into account only in the part that does not exceed 1/3 of the proven contributory periods.

 The reduced insurance period is:

-• at least 15 years for women,
+- at least 15 years for women,

-• at least 20 years for men.
+- at least 20 years for men.

 The pension granted on the basis of the reduced qualifying insurance period is not increased by ZUS to the amount of the minimum pension.